TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Light.md

         torchlight.
 -   **light\_flags**:
     -   *Static*: Whether the light is static.
-A static light can be further optimized, for example it could be baked in a lightmap or its shadow map can be precomputed instead of updated every frame.
+A static light can be further optimized.
+For example it could be baked in a lightmap or its shadow map can be precomputed instead of updated every frame.
     -   *Specular*: Whether the light produces specular reflections.